SJSU-CS-systems-group/SimpleWifiDirect/README.md

 ## About:

-- This repository contains code salvaged from https://github.com/SJSU-CS-systems-group/WiFiDirect.
-See that repo for a full summary.
+- This repository contains WifiDirect code salvaged from https://github.com/SJSU-CS-systems-group/WiFiDirect.
 This code contains a simple android app to test the sjsu.ddd.android.wifidirect package located under app/src/main/java in this repo.

 ## Requirements: